thewca/wca-regulations/wca-regulations.md

         - A6b1) If the timer stops before the competitor has solved the puzzle and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
 A competitor forfeits the right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the competitor has solved the puzzle and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, they may receive an extra attempt, at the discretion of the WCA Delegate.
     - A6c) The competitor must fully release the puzzle before stopping the timer.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied after stopping the timer and before releasing the puzzle, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
-    - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
+    - A6d) The competitor must stop the Stackmat timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) After stopping the timer, the competitor must not touch or apply a move to the puzzle until the judge has inspected the puzzle.
         - A6e1) Penalty for applying a move to the puzzle after stopping the timer: disqualification of the attempt (DNF).
         - A6e2) Penalty for touching the puzzle after stopping the timer without applying any moves: time penalty (+2 seconds).
 Exception: if immediately after stopping the timer, the competitor briefly touches the puzzle without affecting its state, the time penalty may be lifted, at the discretion of the judge (see [Regulation 11f](regulations:regulation:11f)).